chassing/linux-sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>

-* What is the difference between processes and threads?
 * What is a tunnel and how you can bypass a http proxy?
 * What is the difference between IDS and IPS?
 * What shortcuts do you use on a regular basis?